Coral Ridge Presbyterian Church: Music

-The church has had a rich history of traditional music, especially with the Rufatti pipe organ at its heart, beginning with the start of the church, more than 50 years ago.
+The church has had a rich history of traditional music, especially with the Ruffatti pipe organ at its heart, beginning with the start of the church, more than 50 years ago.
 With the appointment of Tchividjian the musical style shifted toward a contemporary style, and for the first time it became more commonplace than traditional.
 Shortly after assuming his role, current Senior Pastor, Rob Pacienza reintroduced a traditional service led by the choir, under the musical direction of Bernie Gonzalez, and accompanied by Chelsea Chen on the Rufatti on Sunday, October 30, 2016.

 The large Fratelli Ruffatti pipe organ, built in 1974, has 6,600 pipes in 117 ranks.
 In 2004 the organ became expanded with the addition of 61 digital voices, resulting in the equivalent of 178 ranks altogether.
 Samuel Metzger, the organist from 2003 until his resignation on September 24, 2009, has recorded seven CDs of music on the Rufatti instrument.
 The organ is also regularly featured on the world-renowned Joy of Music television programs of Diane Bish, one of the church's former organists, and is often heard on the Sacred Classics radio show and in recordings by the church's choir.
 Other former organists include Rebecca Owens, Colin Howland, and Garrett F. Martin.
 Beginning in early 2013, Chelsea Chen began playing occasionally for services as guest organist, and was officially appointed to the position of organist and artist in residence at the church until 2018.
 In January 2018, Dr. John L. Wilson, who previously directed the music ministry until his resignation in 2009, returned to CRPC to serve as the Director of Traditional Worship and The Coral Ridge Concert Series.
 On June 1st, 2025, Dr. Wilson retired while simultaneously being named Coral Ridge’s first Director Emeritus of the music ministry.
 On the same day, Michael Irvin began serving in the role of Director of Traditional Worship.